 Contact: Kelsey Davenport, Director for Nonproliferation Policy, (202) 463-8270 x102

-The United Nations Security Council has adopted seven major sanctions resolutions on North Korea in response to the country’s nuclear and missile activities since 2006.
+The United Nations Security Council has adopted nine major sanctions resolutions on North Korea in response to the country’s nuclear and missile activities since 2006.

 In addition to imposing sanctions, the resolutions give UN member states the authority to interdict and inspect North Korean cargo within their territory, and subsequently seize and dispose of illicit shipments.